Passionate-Sameer/New-Project/README.md

 # New-Project
 This is my first project on github

-Created a file to practice python programs
+Created this file to practice python programs